unbroken-dome/gradle-testsets-plugin/README.md

 a project, each test set's source sets and dependencies will be added to the Eclipse/IDEA project.

 Neither Eclipse nor IntelliJ IDEA support the notion of multiple test sets per project / module, so what the plugin does is only a "best fit" so you can at least run the tests from your IDE.
-These tests will never be executed in isolation, however, which may become an issue if you have files of the same name (e.g. log4j2-test.xml) in different source sets.

 ### Eclipse